lailashahreen17/Starbucks_Promotion_Strategy/README.md

 Incremental Response Rate (IRR)
 Net Incremental Revenue (NIR)
 There are numerous approaches to tackle this problem.
-I have chosen to implement Four Quarrant Approach models to optimize the promotional strategy.
-4 different types of uplift models were implemented:
+I have chosen to implement labels of 1 to those who received the promotions and made purchases, and labels of 0 to everyone else.
+In other words, we want the model to find the individuals who are likely to purchase only after they received a promotion.

 ## File Description
 training.csv: Contains training data